TheXDS/Ganymede/docs/articles/getting-started/example-hello-world.md

 ```

 ## Conclusion
-After defining the ViewModels and Views, we can run our app. when you execute it, you'll see a window containing a button.
-In reality, this is the navigation stack being presented on the main window, and then it navigating to the *home page* as set up on the navigation stack by resolving the corresponding View for the ViewModel.
+After defining the ViewModels and Views, we can run our app.
+When you execute it, you'll see a window containing a button.
+In reality, this is the navigation stack being presented on the main window, which will navigate to the *home page* as set up on the navigation stack by resolving the corresponding View for the ViewModel.

 When clicking on the `Click me` button, the hello command gets invoked, and a dialog message is presented on the UI.
 As you can see, this is a custom dialog that lives within the main window, instead of being a regular WPF dialog box.
 This paradigm can translate well when porting your apps to other platforms (there's some work in progress already to bring support for Xamarin, Uno Platform and Avalonia into Ganymede) and have a uniform experience on platforms that do not support additional separate windows (like web and mobile platforms).